chillichita/Circle_Console_Program/README.md

 This program renders a circle in the console using ASCII characters.
 The user provides the diameter and selects between a filled circle or a circle with only an outline (stroke).
 The program then prints the circle row by row.

+It was made to practice OOP (inheritance, encapsulation, abstraction, polymorphism).

 ## Features
 - Accepts user input for the diameter of the circle.
 - User can choose between: